Dennis Lehane

 Dennis Lehane (/ləˈheɪn/ lə-HAYN; born August 4, 1965) is an American author and screenwriter.
-He has published more than a dozen novels; the first several were a series of mysteries featuring recurring characters, including A Drink Before the War.
-Four of his novels have been adapted into films of the same names: Clint Eastwood's Mystic River (2003), Martin Scorsese's Shutter Island (2010), and Gone Baby Gone (2007) and Live by Night (2016), both directed by Ben Affleck.
-His short story "Animal Rescue" was also adapted into the film The Drop, noted for being the final film role for actor James Gandolfini.
+He has published more than a dozen novels; the first several were a series of mysteries featuring recurring characters, including A Drink Before the War (1994).
+Four of his novels have been adapted into films of the same name: Clint Eastwood's Mystic River (2003), Martin Scorsese's Shutter Island (2010), and Gone Baby Gone (2007) and Live by Night (2016), both directed by Ben Affleck.
+His short story "Animal Rescue" was also adapted into the 2014 film The Drop, noted for being the final film role for actor James Gandolfini.

 Personal life

-Lehane was born and raised in the Dorchester neighborhood of Boston, Massachusetts.
+Lehane was born and raised in the Dorchester neighborhood of Boston, Massachusetts, United States.
 He lived in the Boston area most of his life, where he sets most of his books, but now lives in southern California.
 He spent summers on Fieldston Beach in Marshfield.
 Lehane is the youngest of five children.
 His father was a foreman for Sears & Roebuck, and his mother worked in a Boston public school cafeteria.
 Both of his parents emigrated from Ireland.
 Lehane is a graduate of Eckerd College in St. Petersburg, Florida.

 His brother, Gerry Lehane, who is two and a half years older than Dennis, trained at the Trinity Repertory Company in Providence and became an actor in New York in 1990.
 Gerry is a member of the Invisible City Theatre Company.

 Lehane is married to Chisa Lehane.
 He has two children from a previous marriage.

 He is a graduate of Boston College High School (a Jesuit prep school), Eckerd College (where he found his passion for writing), and the graduate program in creative writing at Florida International University in Miami, Florida.
 He occasionally made guest appearances as himself in the ABC comedy/drama TV series Castle.

 Career

 Literary career

 Lehane's first novel, A Drink Before the War (1994), which introduced the recurring characters Patrick Kenzie and Angela Gennaro, won the 1995 Shamus Award for Best First P.I.
 Novel.
 The fourth novel in the series, Gone, Baby, Gone, was adapted into a film of the same title in 2007; it was directed by Ben Affleck and starred Casey Affleck and Michelle Monaghan as Kenzie and Gennaro.
-Commenting on the movie after a sneak peek, Lehane said, "I saw the movie and it's terrific, I wasn't gonna say anything if I didn't like it but it's really terrific."
+Commenting on the movie after a sneak peek, Lehane said: "I saw the movie and it's terrific, I wasn't gonna say anything if I didn't like it but it's really terrific."
 Reportedly, Lehane "has never wanted to write the screenplays for the films [based on his own books], because he says he has 'no desire to operate on my own child.'"